 Do you have options for the gluten free crust?

-I know it can be hard to find certain specialty ingredients.
+I’m just a sucker for cookie crusts.
+I love not having to roll things out, chill butter, blind bake, use pie weights and worry about all the fuss that is your traditional crust.
+Yet, I know it can be hard to find certain specialty ingredients.
 Trust me–I live in Idaho, I get it!
-If you can’t find the MI-DEL gingersnap cookies that I used (not sponsored, just what I could find).
-Use Schar graham crackers (have soy) at the same amount, 8 ounces, and add 1 tsp of cinnamon and 3/4 tsp of ginger instead.
+So, if you can’t find the MI-DEL gingersnap cookies that I used (not sponsored, just what I could find).
+Use Schar graham crackers (have soy) at the same amount, 8 ounces, and add 1 tsp of cinnamon and 3/4 tsp of ground ginger instead.
 Or, see the paragraph above for a 3rd option.
 And, if you don’t need it to be gluten free, use whatever gingersnap cookies you prefer.

 Do you have other gluten free vegan pies?

 Yes I do!
-I’m not a huge baked fruit fan, but I do love me some pie variations.
-I think you’ll love these as well:
+I’m not a huge baked fruit fan, but I do love me some pie variations during the holiday season.
+I think you’ll love these as well for your Thanksgiving day feast:

 - Gluten Free Vegan Triple Chocolate Pie